mraak/AS-Spreadsheet/README.md

 AS-Spreadsheet
 ==============

-ActionScript based spreadsheet component and calculation logic
+ActionScript based spreadsheet component and calculation logic.

+A working [example](http://currentlabel.co.uk/flexuscalculus/ "Flexus Calculus").
+Right click to see the code.